hridaewcca/cca-programming-electronics-spring-2018/hw/week7.md

 **Super Bonus Challenge**: +20 POINTS Extend the game by adding some new or special feature to the game.
 Make sure you put a comment your code to say what you added!

-Save your version of the code as `pong.js` in a repository labeled 'hw7', and submit it using the [usual form](https://docs.google.com/forms/d/e/1FAIpQLSdsmP-O5zUX7yqt2SPWE9AiUPgcG28jPrEjmigq1fqCVSBxpQ/viewform)
+Save your new version of the code as `pong.js` containing all the changes you have made.
+Do not submit separate files.

 #### Preparing for Arduino (due before class on Wednesday)